brownrabbit0207/wix-detox/website/versioned_docs/version-20.x/troubleshooting/synchronization.md

 - **Network requests** - Detox monitors in-flight requests over the network.

+- **Main thread (native)** - Detox monitors pending native operations on the main thread (main dispatch queue and main `NSOperationQueue`).

+- **Layout of UI** - Detox monitors UI layout operations.
+There’s also special support for React Native layout which includes the Shadow Queue where [yoga](https://github.com/facebook/yoga) runs.

+- **Timers** - Detox monitors timers (explicit asynchronous delays).
+There’s special support for JavaScript timers like `setTimeout` and `setInterval`.

+- **Animations** - Detox monitors active animations and transitions.
+There’s special support for React Native animations with the Animated library.

+- **React Native JavaScript thread** - Detox monitors pending operations on the JavaScript thread in RN apps.

+- **React Native bridge** - Detox monitors the React Native bridge and asynchronous messages sent on it.

+### Automatic synchronization works most of the time

+It’s difficult for an automatic mechanism to be correct in 100% of the cases.
+There are always exceptions.
+We are optimizing for the common case so most of your scenarios will not have to deal with synchronization issues.

 For the rest of this tutorial, we’ll assume the test is having some sort of synchronization issue.

 ### Are we waiting too much or not waiting enough?